Pirlo220/xauth2/README.md

 })
 ```

-Later in Vue component, you can dispatch Vuex state action like this
+Later in Vue component, you can dispatch Vuex state action like this:

 ```javascript
 // You define your store logic here